Kushredoc/OpenAg-MVP/README.md

 - Update the software:

-> sudo apt-get update
+> sudo apt-get update -y

 - Upgrade the software, this should default you to running Python 3

-> sudo apt-get upgrade
+> sudo apt-get upgrade -y

 - Install fswebcam
 > sudo apt-get install fswebcam